Royal Westminster Militia: Restoration Militia

-After the Restoration of the Monarchy, the English Militia was re-established by the Militia Act of 1661 under the control of the king's lords-lieutenant, the men to be selected by ballot.
+After the Restoration of the Monarchy, the English Militia was re-established by the Militia Act 1661 under the control of the king's lords-lieutenant, the men to be selected by ballot.
 This was popularly seen as the 'Constitutional Force' to counterbalance a 'Standing Army' tainted by association with the New Model Army that had supported Cromwell's military dictatorship, and almost the whole burden of home defence and internal security was entrusted to the militia.

 Under Charles II the Lord Lieutenant of Middlesex was always a professional soldier, first George Monck, 1st Duke of Albemarle, later the 1st Earl of Craven (who was the son of a Lord Mayor of London).
 In times of national emergency when the king was absent from London (for example in 1682), Craven was made lieutenant-general of all the forces in London and Westminster.
 During the Popish Plot crisis in 1678, the militia were mobilised to guard London, Westminster, Southwark and the suburbs.

 Middlesex had three regiments including the Red Regiment of Westminster.
 In 1697 it was commanded by Colonel the Hon Philip Howard, former MP for Westminster, and consisted of 1400 men in 10 companies together with the Westminster Troop of Horse Militia under Captain Anthony Rowe (actually two Troops, with 46 an 101 men respectively).
 Although most of the militia declined after the Peace of Utrecht in 1713, the London Trained Bands remained fully active, and the Westminster units continued to appear at least as late as 1728 (the colonel in 1722 was Robert Gardiner).